China's solid-state battery standard is all about V2G, not range

 What to build for

 Design for a world where cycling is cheaper, warranties are clearer, and participation is normal.
-In that world, the value shifts from the pack itself to the coordination layer: software, dispatch confidence, customer experience, and market access.
+In that world, value shifts from the pack itself to the coordination layer: software, dispatch confidence, customer experience, and market access.

 Chemistry changes degradation.
 Degradation changes economics.
 Economics changes architecture.
+China is moving early on standards because it understands that chain.

 Take care, Tony